danielb2/franz-recipe-zalo/README.md

 # Zalo for Franz
-To get this recipe to work, copy it to  the dev folder:
+To get this recipe to work, copy it to the recipe folder:

-- Mac: ~/Library/Application Support/Franz/recipes/dev/
+- Mac: ~/Library/Application Support/Franz/recipes
-- Windows: %appdata%/Franz/recipes/dev/
+- Windows: %appdata%/Franz/recipes
-- Linux: ~/.config/Franz/recipes/dev
+- Linux: ~/.config/Franz/recipes

 AND the recipe folder above. it needs to be in both places.
 Seems to be buggy.
 Symlink works fine too.